StefanoBattaglia1993/Stefano-s-Portfolio/README.md

 This Project is my practical exam for [Data Analyst Certification whit DataCamp](https://www.datacamp.com/certificate/DAA0012506343271#)

-The test involves four exercice:
+The test involves four exercices:
 * Data Management: data cleaning and processing of a dirty dataset with explanation
 * Exploratory Analysis :  from creating summaries of data to transforming data into relevant formats for generating reports and dashboards
 * Statistical Experimentation: using data and relevant statistical approaches to perform experiments